 Going the Extra Mile: How to Safely Recondition Your Horse

-What do show jumpers, barrel racers, pleasure drivers, and recreational trail horses have in common?
+What do jumpers, eventers, dressage, and trail horses have in common?
 They all need to be fit for their task at hand.

-Regardless of if your horse is used for high-level competition or weekend trail riding, or whether he is coming off an injury, the winter, or is just underdeveloped, the key to getting any horse fit is conditioning.
+Regardless if your horse is used for high-level competition or weekend trail riding, or coming off an injury, the key to getting any horse fit is conditioning.
 While each horse requires different conditioning techniques, the key to a successful program is to start off slow based on his current fitness level.

 Starting back slowly and increasing your horse’s workout progressively each day as he gets back into shape will help prevent injury or re-injury.
-For a lower-level horse that has been out of work for two to three months or more, the frequency and duration of exercise should be limited to start—15-20 minutes.
+For a horse that has been out of work for two to three months or more, the frequency and duration of exercise should be limited to starting with 15-20 minutes.
 It should also include a lot of walking and walk-trot transitions.

-Think of your horse’s reconditioning as the equine form of the Couch to 5K program.
-The amount of time and frequency you can increase should be based on his sweat levels during each work out, and the rate at which his respiratory and heart rates go back down to normal when at rest.
-This means it is important to be familiar with your horse’s vitals at rest.
+The amount of time and frequency should be based on his sweat levels during each workout, and the rate at which his respiratory and heart rates go back down to normal when at rest.
+It is important to be familiar with your horse’s vitals at rest.

 “During exercise, the heart rate ranges between 100 to 150 beats per minute depending on whether you’re trotting or cantering,” according to Dr. Kirstin Bubeck of the Hospital for Large Animals’ Equine Sports Medicine and Surgery Service.
 “After exercising, it is important that the heart rate reduces rapidly during the first minute.
 Then it reduces steadily during the next five to 10 minutes to around 50 beats per minute.
 It can take 20 to 30 minutes to arrive back at the resting heart rate measured in the stall.”